-We are delighted to announce the return of the HEA Annual Conference, this year focusing on what we can learn from higher education practices from across the world.
+We are delighted to announce the Advance HE Teaching & Learning Conference 2018, this year focusing on what we can learn from higher education practices from across the world.
 Structured over three days, the conference will provide a platform for higher education professionals to share their experiences, ideas, research and good practice in a community of their peers and learn from internationally respected speakers.

 The conference format allows for cross-fertilisation of pedagogies, with a day dedicated to addressing sector priorities, such as retention, assessment and employability, sandwiched between two days of discipline-led activities.

 The conference is an ideal opportunity to: